jonnybottles/devwake/README.md

 # DEVWAKE

-This repository contains a simple Wake-on-LAN (WOL) service application written in C++.
+DEVWAKE is a simple Wake-on-LAN (WOL) service application written in C++.
 The application allows users to wake up devices on their network by sending WOL packets.

 ## Features